When a cardinal appears in your yard, it's a visitor from Heaven.

 Although they love the sunflower seeds, cardinals will eat lots of different things.
 They eat insects, snails, a wide variety of seeds, and berries.
 They mostly feed their young with insects.
 You'll see them hopping around the ground, eyeing the selection.

 Cardinal nests have 3-5 eggs.
-Nestlings will mature in 9-11 days, leaving the cardinals ready to raise more – usually 2-3 broods per year.
+Nestlings will mature in 9-11 days, leaving the parents ready to raise more – usually 2-3 broods per year.
 Both males and females feed the young.

 Both male and female cardinals are fiercely protective.
 Male cardinals can be very aggressive toward rivals during mating season.
 They've been known to attack mirrors ferociously to defend their territory against an imaginary intruder.
 Leaving your car's side mirrors unprotected is ill-advised: a male cardinal, the original Angry Bird, may not leave it alone until serious damage is done.
 After you've secured your annoying reflective surfaces, though, you can sit back and enjoy this colourful, vocal visitor.